oskgeek/liftpass/doc/backend/index.rst

 #.
 Hash is created using the application/user secret and the JSON data according to `RFC2104 <http://tools.ietf.org/html/rfc2104.html>`_.
 #.
 Hash must be included in the HTTP header with the key named :code:`gondola-hash`.

 ..
-IMPORTANT:: For authentication purposes the :code:`gondola-time` must be no more than 3 seconds different from that of the GondolaCore server.
+IMPORTANT:: For authentication purposes the :code:`gondola-time` (in UTC time) must be no more than 3 seconds different from that of the GondolaCore server.

 Methods
 -------